lukehollis/agentics-3d/README.md

 https://github.com/user-attachments/assets/68d52aa0-2de4-4895-8844-9ac24141851f

-#### Event System
-The event system records significant occurrences within the game world.
-Each event captures detailed information including the type of event, its description, location, involved characters, precise timestamp, and the game session context in which it occurred.
-This creates a historical record that influences future character behaviors and world state.

 #### World State
-The world state maintains comprehensive data about the game environment, including the time period, detailed descriptions, environmental conditions, and the complex web of NPCs and their relationships.
-It tracks available locations and waypoints, while managing the progression of quests and storylines.
+The world state maintains comprehensive data about the game environment, including the time period, environmental conditions, and the relations and data of characters.
+The backend contains a basic represetnation of spatial information in the Unity 2d or 3d environments while managing the progression of quests and storylines.
 This creates a persistent environment for characters -- which responds to player and character actions between play sessions.

-#### Character State
-Individual character states encompass personal attributes, family relationships, current location, and movement patterns.
-The system tracks daily plans and current actions while maintaining a record of memory events and conversation history.
-This creates deeply contextualized characters whose behaviors reflect their experiences and relationships.

-#### Save/Load System
-Game persistence is handled through a comprehensive save/load system that maintains player data, time information, environmental modifications, scene details, character states, and overall world condition.
-This allows seamless continuation of gameplay across multiple sessions while maintaining world consistency.